 I break rocks!
-I break things, I don't fix them.
-My wife won't let me touch extension cords: she recently handed me a pair of electric clippers and told me to trim the bushes.
-Four extension cords later (in less than 15 minutes) I had yet to finish a single bush, but I finished all of the extension cords.
+I don't fix them.
+My wife won't let me touch extension cords anymore.
+She handed me a pair of electric clippers and told me to trim the bushes.
+Four extension cords later (in about 15 minutes) I had yet to finish a single bush, but I finished all of the extension cords.

 You should hear those cords when you cut them.
 Boy do they make a "pop".
-Next, she sent me out to trim a cactus out front.
-Luckily, no one called the cops when I stepped out front with my katana (samurai sword) and traditional samurai uniform, but you could hear the neighbors gossip for months.
+Next, she sent me out to trim a cactus.
+Luckily, no one called the cops when I stepped out front with my katana (samurai sword) and traditional samurai hakama, but you could hear the neighbors gossip for months.
 In one slice, the cactus was lying on the ground begging for mercy.